orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## [1] 0.2158346

-We found that the r-squared for the linear model `artlang_m` is 21.6%, which suggests that 21.6% of the variability of the data can be explained by the linear model and that the model doesn't necessarily fit our data very well.
+We found that the r-squared for the linear model `artlang_m` is 21.6%, which suggests that 21.6% of the variability of the data can be explained by the linear model and that the model doesn't necessarily fit our data very well, but it fits it significantly better than the sex variable.

 ![](project_files/figure-markdown_github/visualizing-index-by-popularity-1.png)